tustnexus/github.io/index.md

 The market dynamics for these fields differ substantially.
 Copywriting represents a massive industry estimated at over $45 billion globally, driven by every company's need for marketing materials, advertisements, and digital content.
 The demand is broad, consistent, and visible, with countless businesses openly seeking copywriters through formal channels.

-Ghostwriting operates in a smaller, more discrete market estimated between $3-5 billion annually.
+Ghostwriting operates in a smaller, more discreet market estimated between $3-5 billion annually.
 However, this figure likely underrepresents the actual market due to the confidential nature of many arrangements.
 While the copywriting market is more accessible for entry-level writers, ghostwriting typically commands higher per-project rates but requires established credibility and specialized skills.
 The ghostwriting market is growing steadily as thought leadership becomes increasingly valuable for professionals and executives, creating constant demand for authentic content that reflects their expertise without demanding their time.

 Compiled with assistance of AI
 ---